Please ensure Javascript is enabled for purposes of website accessibility

 For starters, avoid the leveraged inverse ETFs that are designed to return double or triple the return of an underlying index.
 These ETFs use debt and derivative instruments to boost the return.

-That adds too much risk if market direction changes quickly, as it often does.
+That adds too much risk if the market direction changes quickly, as it often does.
 Even a one-day reversal can wipe out previous gains.
 In my view, it’s simply not worth the very real potential of losing a lot of money by trying to outsmart the market.

-That’s related to another risk of leveraged inverse ETFs, which is that they become “buy and hold” investments, either deliberately or through neglect.
 It’s easy to forget what’s in your portfolio as life gets busy.
 Pretty soon, what was intended as a short-term hedge against market weakness has become a long-term hold that tanks your entire portfolio.

 Avoiding leveraged inverse ETFs can mitigate those risks.